Hours & Location

 While, The Cannibal puts meat on the front line, even cannibals need to eat their veggies.
 Creative and seasonal vegetable preparations are at the core of what we do.
 We value a properly prepared head of cauliflower as much as we do a delicious roasted pig’s head or a vintage Lambic from a cult Belgian producer…

 In short, The Cannibal is meat and beer with a smattering of cycling, it’s your local, ride up, sit-in beer and butcher shop and is brought to you through the inspiration and by the good work of Messrs.’
-Christian Pappanicholas and Cory Lane, and ably abetted by one Chef Francis Derby.
+Brought to you by Christian Pappanicholas and Cory Lane.

 Originally from Chadds Ford, Pennsylvania, Evan Christian Pappanicholas grew up in the restaurant industry.
 His father owned two Greek restaurants from 1968-1998 in Delaware.
 He continued the tradition as owner of three New York City restaurants & one in LA: Resto, The Cannibal and The Cannibal Hell’s Kitchen & The Cannibal Beer & Butcher in Los Angeles.